-This addition of that risky original set by four further ones with verses now only à la Brockes and therewith harmless beside the wish for a more comfortable unit of trade quite surely and consciously caused by the purpose to make the brutality of the message of the first four ones less demonstratively.
-In such a way the enlargement at the same time as a latest outer wrapping.
+This addition to that risky original set by four further ones with verses now only à la Brockes and therewith harmless quite certainly and intentionally for the purpose to make the blatancy of the message of the former four less ostentatious.
+In such a way the addition at the same time as a final outer packaging.
 Conceivable besides that the final publishing is due to a good part to Martin’s youthful carelessness.

 The reading of the rich captions contributed to the first four ones by, as proves here, a congenial thought could, however, have been come a bit to short of old, although, of course, being included in Brockes’ Collected Work.
 Refrained from Thienemann anyway this shortcoming regards oddly enough even also Wolf Stubbe, namely in respect of his statements made to those four basis sheets, though he dedicates Brockes and his captions a sympathetic own paragraph.